 In the beginning, consumers were slower to accept social commerce, but that is quickly changing.
 According to Forbes, as many as 30% of consumers would make a purchase on social media sites like Instagram, Pinterest, Twitter, or Snapchat.
+And now with Facebook Shop, you can list products right on the most popular social platform in the world.
 This much interest makes it an opportune time to get in on the action.

 5 Ways to Get the Most Out of Social Commerce